 - Lookalike audiences.
 The Facebook algorithm can create similar audiences, in terms of interests and behavior, based on a source audience of people you know.

 You can even make exclusions.
-Maybe you want to exclude your connections, or previous customers.
+For example, maybe you want to exclude your connections or previous customers.

 So let’s say you own a pub in Dublin, and you have a band playing indie rock music on Saturday evening.
 The concert starts in an hour, and you haven’t yet sold out.
 You could create a video with the band rehearsing, then target people within 5 miles from the pub, between 25 and 40, interested in indie rock music.

 Tip 1: Use the Facebook audience insight tool to get info on your opportunities.
 This is an estimate of the size of the audience that’s eligible to see your ad.
 It’s based on your targeting criteria, ad placements, and how many people were shown ads on Facebook apps and services in the past 30 days.

 Besides demographic data, you can see the pages that your potential audience is following.

 Tip 2: Use the Facebook ads library to spy on your competitors’ ads.

 Instagram targeting options

 I don’t know if you noticed in the previous chapter, but you can choose a placement for your ads when you create your Facebook campaign.
 You can target your ads to Facebook Messenger, Facebook feed, etc., and…Instagram.